 Go through your list of reasons for going smoke free to remind yourself why you have given up.

-If you have had a scan, use your scan images to keep you going through the times when you are finding it tough. standards of safety and quality.
-The level of risk associated with their use is not known.
+If you have had a scan, use your scan images to keep you going through the times when you are finding it tough. look and feel like cigarettes.